Nandan-N/Pestles/README.md

 ## Intro

-Early into the AY12/13 academic year, Prof The bunch of seniors who were gathered there put together a document for NUS computing freshmen.
+Early into the 2023 academic year, The bunch of seniors who were gathered at PESU discord server put together a document for PES computing freshmen.
 This is that document.

 Feel free to create a pull request to edit or add to it, and share it with other freshmen you know.